DavidCuentasMar/appgate-ms/README.md

 ## HOW TO RUN MS
 - Execute this in terminal: docker-compose up --build
+- Open new terminal windows and execute: docker-compose exec api ash
+- Run this command: FLASK_APP=flask_app FLASK_ENV=development flask run --host=0.0.0.0 --port
+=8000
-- After the build is completed the user can start making requests at its localhost:8000
+- Now the user can start making requests at its localhost:8000

 # ENDPOINTS
     This service provides 7 endpoints: